 A final cornerstone of the lab is the understanding of the neural mechanisms of sensory prediction.
 There is abundant evidence of neural circuits in the brain which generate an “internal model of the world” and generate predictions to match the incoming sensory stimulation.
 A well-known example which we previously studied is the electrosensory circuit of electric fish, which cancel out redundant or unimportant electrosensory signals (Mejias et al., 2013).
 A more general scenario includes the theory of predictive coding, by which our brains generate predictions to cancel out familiar sensory signals.
 As a consequence, novel and unpredictable stimuli –which are not cancelled —are the most effective for driving learning in higher brain areas.
 Our lab has a strong focus in exploring the neural mechanisms of sensory predictions, and how these predictions may be useful to explain multisensory representations in the brain.

 Our view is that a close collaboration between experimental and computational neuroscientists is key to successfully unravel the secrets of the brain.
-Our lab is uniquely well positioned in this sense: we have close interactions with the Olcese, Bosman, Suzuki and Pennartz labs, and together we form the Cognitive and Systems Neuroscience Group.
+Our lab is uniquely well positioned in this sense: we have close interactions with the Olcese, Bosman, Suzuki, de Gee and Pennartz labs, and together we form the Cognitive and Systems Neuroscience Group.
 The Mejias lab specializes in theoretical and computational approaches to study the brain at different scales –from small neural circuits to full-brain models.
 With our work, we complement the efforts of our experimental colleagues and also develop our own independent research lines sketched above.

 Do you want to join the lab?
-Candidates at any level (MSC, PhD, postdoc) can contact me by email.
+Candidates at any level (Master, PhD, postdoc) can contact me by email.
 We usually have several projects available for interested candidates, and you are also welcome to bring your own ideas and interests to the table.
 For PhD and postdocs, I am happy to support fellowship applications if we have sufficient time for planning.

 Funding and support.
 The lab is currently supported by the following funding sources: